-The present invention relates generally to an improved push-in interbody (for placement at least in part between 15 adjacent vertebral bodies) spinal fusion implant for the immobilization of vertebrae.
+The present invention relates generally to an improved push-in interbody (for placement at least in part between adjacent vertebral bodies) spinal fusion implant for the immobilization of vertebrae.
 The present invention is directed to push-in implants only and not to threaded implants.
-In particular, the invention relates to a push-in spinal fusion implant that is selectively directionally 20 expandable and which specifically has height raising capabilities that are utilized once the implant is initially positioned.
-More particularly, the invention relates to a push-in implant having arcuate portions of upper and lower members that in a first, collapsed, or insertion position are parallel 25 to one another and form at least a portion of a cylinder along a substantial portion of the length of the implant.
+In particular, the invention relates to a push-in spinal fusion implant that is selectively directionally expandable and which 20 specifically has height raising capabilities that are utilized once the implant is initially positioned.
+More particularly, the invention relates to a push-in implant having arcuate portions of upper and lower members that in a first, collapsed, or insertion position are angled to one another and form at least 25 a portion of a frusto-conical shape, or of a cylinder split along a horizontal plane through its mid-longitudinal axis wedging the upper half from the lower half by an inclined plane, along a substantial portion of the length of the implant.